 II.
-Referenda
+Referendum

-a.
-A referendum to the membership of the ASWWU may be initiated by a majority vote of either the AS Senate or the AS Executive Board.
-Once the referendum question has been approved by the initiating branch of government, all materials required in the referendum filing form must be submitted to the AS Governance Program Coordinator by the first day of the candidate filing period.
-Referenda thus submitted shall tbe included on the ballot during the regularly scheduled election.

-- b.
-Students may submit suggestions for referenda, including bylaw changes, to either branch of government.
+- (1) A referendum to the membership of the ASWWU may be initiated by a majority vote of either the AS Senate or the AS Executive Board.
+Once the referendum question has been approved by the initiating branch of government, all materials required in the referendum filing form must be submitted to the AS Student Government Program Coordinator by the first day of the candidate filing period.
+Referenda thus submitted shall be included on the ballot during the regularly scheduled election. - (2) Students may submit suggestions for referenda, including bylaw changes, to either branch of government.
 Suggested changes are due by the candidate filing period deadline but should be turned in as early as possible to allow the Executive Board or Senate to complete a full review.
-Students should contact the AS Governance Program Coordinator for details. - c.
-Ballot referenda must be in the form of a question presented to the student body that can be answered in the affirmative or the negative.
-Questions in different formats may be approved if it is technically feasible with the online voting program. - d.
-Opposition campaigns shall have an additional 7 days beyond the candidate filing deadline to file and submit an oppositional referendum filing form.

-- e.
-All campaigning and advertising for and against referenda shall follow the guidelines set forth for initiatives in Article 2, Section.
+Students should contact the AS Student Government Program Coordinator for details. - (3) Ballot referend must be in the form of a question presented to the student body that can be answered in the affirmative or the negative. - (4) Opposition campaigns shall have an additional 7 days beyond the candidate filing deadline to file and submit an oppositional referendum filing form. - (5) All campaigning and advertising for and against referenda shall follow the guidelines set forth for initiatives in Article 2, Section.
 II of this Code.
 For the purposes of this provision the elected official(s) sponsoring the referendum shall be considered the official campaign for the referendum.
 Referendum campaigns shall be required to file financial disclosure statements as outlined in Article 3, Section V of this Code.
 No operational AS funds or resources shall be used to campaign for or against a referendum with the exception of funds allocated through the AS public financing mechanism.
-Referendum campaigns shall be eligible for public financing. - f.
-A Referendum's sponsor must attend the Mandatory Election Meeting.
-Sponsor(s) of referendum opposition campaigns must meet with the Elections Coordinator before campaigning. - g.
-Organizations (AS committees and task forces) cannot campaign on behalf of the referendum they were created by, instead an Elected Student Government Official appointed by the Executive Board and Student Senate will act as the official campaign for the referendum.
+Referendum campaigns shall be eligible for public financing. - (6) A Referendum's sponsor must attend the Mandatory Election Meeting.
+Sponsor(s) of referendum opposition campaigns must meet with the Elections Coordinator before campaigning.

+(7) Organizations (AS committees and task forces) cannot campaign on behalf of the referendum they were created by, instead an Elected Student Government Official appointed by the Executive Board and Student Senate will act as the official campaign representative for the referendum.